dataPulverizer/KernelMatrixBenchmark/README.md

 ### Compilation

-Compilation is done with scripts see the `script.sh` file in each language folder and the the `script.sh` script in the [home folder](https://github.com/dataPulverizer/KernelMatrixBenchmark) of the repository.
+Compilation is done with scripts see `script.sh` file in each language folder and the `script.sh` script in the [home folder](https://github.com/dataPulverizer/KernelMatrixBenchmark) of the repository.

 ## Implementations

 Efforts were made to avoid non-standard libraries while implementing these kernel functions.
 The reasons for this are:

-* It's completely transparent and shows how each language works.
+* It is completely transparent and shows how each language works.
 * Packages outside standard libraries can go extinct so avoiding external libraries keeps the article and code relevant.
 * Making it easy for a reader after installing the language to copy and run the code.
 Having to install external libraries can be a bit of a "faff".